 - Waiver of notice of any service of process provided or allowed under State or County law;

 - Waiver by tenant of any right or remedy provided by law;

-A penalty for the late payment of rent that exceeds $3.00 per week or $12.00 per month in the case of leases paid weekly;
+- A penalty for the late payment of rent that exceeds 5% of the amount of rent due or $3.00 per week or $12.00 per month in the case of leases paid weekly;

 - Waiver by tenant of the right to a jury trial;